specs-feup/LAT-Lara-Autotuning-Tool/README.md

  - `toConfig()` - Save the current properties of the **Lat** instance to a `.json` file for future reuse, including the variables inside it;
  - `fromConfig(filename)` - Load a `.json` file into a Lat instance;
  - `countVariants()` - Returns an int with the number of variants the current configuration will execute;
- - `estimateTime()` - This function builds and executes the default src with the values and then returns the estimated amount of time in seconds.
+ - `estimateTime()` - This function builds and executes the default src with the values and then returns the estimated amount of time in seconds for all the variants.

 ### **LatVar**